First Afghan cricket team in Taliban era arrives in Bangladesh

 They are the first Afghan team to play international cricket in any form since the Taliban took control of much of their country in mid-August.

-Imam said the Afghan cricketers left for the northeastern city of Sylhet immediately after they arrived in Dhaka.
+Imam said the Afghan athletes left for the northeastern city of Sylhet immediately after they arrived in Dhaka.

-A video shared by the BCB showed them in red t-shirts arriving in Dhaka's Hazrat Shahjalal International Airport.